About Boat Trips in Mallorca

-The majority of boat trips are day journeys and often anchor for a while so people can soak up the stunning scenery Mallorca has to offer.
-There is also usually the opportunity to indulge in some swimming, snorkelling or kayaking on these excursions.
-Sunset cruises can be booked in the evenings, giving you the opportunity to enjoy the views with a glass of bubbly and sometimes even dinner.
+The majority of boat trips are day adventures and often anchor for a while so people can soak up the stunning scenery and indulge in some swimming, snorkelling or kayaking.
+Sunset cruises can be booked in the evenings giving you the opportunity to enjoy the views with a glass of bubbly and sometimes even dinner.
 For thrill seekers, perhaps a speedboat ride will get the adrenaline flowing.

 Mallorca has a wide range of vessels available, including catamarans, motor boats and sailing yachts of different shapes, sizes and prices.
 Snorkelling, diving, fishing and specialist watersports boat trips are available all around the island, some even have glass bottoms so guests can discover the fish and sea vegetation below.
 You won’t have to travel far to find a suitable trip for your individual desires because you will find boat trips starting in many of the island's marinas, while a few beaches also have departure points.

 It’s worth noting that some companies will pick you up from your accommodation and take you to the departure points.
 Food and drink are sometimes included in the price of the trip; otherwise, boats tend to have bars on board where you are able to purchase drinks.